Arkaprava-Gupta/PC-junk-file-cleaning-software/README.md

 Earlier I used to manually go to prefetch file and temp file from "Run dialog box"...select all files and then hit shift delete to delete those files.
 Now I simply click on this exe file and boom all junk at multiple locations (specified by the user) gets deleted within seconds...

-## Benefits:
-1) Saves time....Saves Space
-2) Smaller than other apps like cc cleaner etc.
-3) Free (genuinely :) and open source
-4) Fast and not RAM hungry like google chrome.
-5) Will not increase computer boot up time and will not run in background.
-6) Lastly ....Made in India software.

 ## What it does:
 It cleans these locations on windows system in one click :